 Health Issues Can Raise Your Premiums

-You will be able to secure affordable premiums if you don’t have any major health problems.
-You should be able to find a life insurance policy for over 80 with a low premium if you did not undergo a major surgery recently and had not been diagnosed with a serious medical condition.
+You can secure affordable premiums if you don’t have any major health problems.
+You should be able to find a life insurance policy for those over 80 with a low premium if you did not undergo major surgery recently and have not been diagnosed with a serious medical condition.

 Quit Smoking and Drinking Habits

 Drinking or smoking regularly can have negative consequences on your health.
-You will be able to secure lower premiums for your life insurance plan if you quit smoking and drinking 12 months before applying.
-Premiums will more than likely be a little higher if you apply before a full year.
+You can secure lower premiums for your life insurance plan if you quit smoking and drinking 12 months before applying.
+Premiums will likely be a little higher if you apply before a full year.
 Your body won’t be able to recover quickly if you become sick.

 Quitting smoking and drinking will help you stay healthier besides making life insurance more affordable.

 What If You Have Minor Health Problems?

-Suffering from a minor health condition should not have any impact on your premiums.
+Suffering from a minor health condition should not impact your premiums.
 If you have a condition that could affect your premiums, it might be worth it to purchase a no-exam plan.
-You are guaranteed to be approved for his type of policy but premiums are usually more expensive.
+You are guaranteed to be approved for his type of policy, but premiums are usually more expensive.

 Should you go after a guaranteed issued policy?

-Look into purchasing a no medical guaranteed acceptance policy if you think you won’t qualify for lower premiums after taking a medical exam.
+Consider purchasing a no-medical guaranteed acceptance policy if you think you won’t qualify for lower premiums after taking a medical exam.
 You will be able to buy decent life coverage without any tests, and the premiums will be more affordable if a health condition would otherwise prevent you from securing low premiums.

 Companies that Provide Life Insurance for Seniors

 It can be time-consuming for a few people to find affordable senior life insurance, but a few companies offer great affordable options, including:

 Mutual of Omaha

-Mutual of Omaha provides term life insurance up to age 80 in some cases.
-They also offer a Living Promise policy, which is final expense insurance for seniors up to age 85.
+Mutual of Omaha sometimes provides term life insurance up to age 80.
+They also offer a Living Promise policy and final expense insurance for seniors up to age 85.

 Transamerica offers a wide variety of insurance products for seniors over 80, including funeral insurance, term life insurance, and immediate solution (guaranteed life insurance).